eladmoshe/httpServer/README.md

 httpServer
 ==========

-A very simple http server using node.js for serving the content of a local library on local host.
+An extremely simple developement http server using node.js for serving the content of a local directory from a development machine.

-Useful for quick and dirty development deployment.
+Useful for quick and dirty development deployment only.

-Usage:
+### Usage:
 ```
 node server.js <directory to serve> <port to listen>
 ```